fl4p/fugu-mppt-doc/README.md

 ![Schematics](schematics.png)

-# Hardware Notes
+# Safety Notes

+The firmware implements a simple observe and perturb MPPT algorithm with constant-current and constant-voltage boundary.
+You can set the current and voltage using the device's buttons and LCD.

-- The response of the charger to overcurrent and overvoltage with the original firmware can be slow.
+- The response of the charger to over-current and over-voltage with the original firmware can be slow.
 Keep this in mind when changing input voltage and battery voltage.
 - Always connect the battery first.
 Otherwise it might destroy the device (including the ESP32) due to boost behavior of the buck converter, which causes excessive voltages at the input terminals.
 You might want to desolder D8 to avoid any